-We really liked this area however it was very damp and foggy most of the time.
+This area was amazing, however it was very damp and foggy most of the time.
 We noticed that Bar Harbor was a little more sunny, so we had it off in that direction for a day hike.

-We parked our car in Bar Harbor and walk across the rocky and sandy shore at low tide to the island of Bar Island.
+After parking our car in Bar Harbor, we walked across the rocky and sandy shore at low tide to the island of Bar Island.

 Dino wanted to take some pictures so we snapped off a few for him.

-We hiked up to the summit of Bar Island and found these amazing fields of Lupine.
+Hiking up to the summit of Bar Island, we found these amazing fields of Lupine.

 We eventually meandered back into town and ended up in a local coffee shop.
-We had some amazing coffee and pilfered their Internet for a while.
+I had some amazing coffee and pilfered their Internet for a while.